(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed on February 1, 2022.

-Nonalcoholic steatohepatitis (NASH) is a severe form of nonalcoholic fatty liver disease (NAFLD).
-NASH results from fat buildup—not associated with alcohol use, as the name indicates—and causes the liver to become inflamed and damaged, though it seems to progress slowly.
+NASH is a severe form of non-alcoholic fatty liver disease (NAFLD).
+NASH results from fat buildup—not associated with alcohol use, as the name indicates—and causes the liver to become inflamed and damaged, which may be a risk factor for developing liver cancer.

-While as many as 20 percent to 30 percent of people in the United States have NAFLD, according to the U.S. Veterans Health Administration, NASH is less common, with an estimated 2 percent to 5 percent of Americans affected.
+While as many as 24 percent of people in the United States have NAFLD, NASH is less common, with an estimated 1.5 percent to 6.5 percent of American adults affected.

 Some people with NASH have more severe cirrhosis, which can lead to liver cancer.
 Cirrhosis occurs when the liver is scarred, causing permanent damage.
 However, NASH patients who don’t have cirrhosis may also develop primary liver cancer.